What Is Conversion Disorder?

-Imagine taking a hard fall off your bike and then not being able to move your arm -- but your arm isn’t injured.
+For example, imagine taking a hard fall off your bike and then not being able to move your arm.
+But your arm isn’t injured.
 Neither is any other part of your body.
-Is the paralysis all in your head?
-Actually, it might be.

-In other words, your body converted your emotional and psychological stress from falling off your bike into the physical response of your paralyzed arm.
+Your body converted the emotional and psychological stress of your fall into the physical response of a paralyzed arm.
 It might seem strange, but your symptoms are real, and you can’t control them.

-While the specific cause of conversion disorder is still being studied, researchers think it develops as a way for your brain to deal with emotional strife.
-It’s almost always triggered by stressful situations and other mental disorders.
-And the symptoms usually develop suddenly.
+Researchers are still looking for a specific cause, but they think conversion disorder happens as a way for your brain to deal with emotional stress.
+It’s almost always triggered by upsetting situations and other mental disorders.

 Women are more likely to have it than men.
-It also happens more often to people with a history of emotional trauma, and in those who have a hard time talking about their feelings.
+It also happens more often to people who have a history of emotional stress or who have a hard time talking about their feelings.

-Sometimes, physical symptoms might help resolve some sort of internal conflict.
-For example, if you’re struggling with the desire to hurt someone, conversion disorder may cause you to develop paralysis, making it impossible to act on that desire.
+Physical symptoms can sometimes help with an internal conflict.
+For example, if you’re struggling with the desire to hurt someone, conversion disorder may cause you to become paralyzed, making it impossible to act on that desire.

 - Tunnel vision or blindness